Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 b.
 (1) Backward scheduling: The resulting latest start date for an order lies before the earliest start date.
 Unload this order and then try again using forward scheduling, beginning with the earliest start date.
 (2) Forward or probable scheduling: The resulting earliest completion date for an order lies after its latest completion date.
 If the order due date is flexible, defer the order accordingly.
 Otherwise, it may be necessary to deliberately increase the fully utilized capacity to first unload the order.

 c.
 For every unloaded order: It may be possible to bring forward the start date.
 If the order due date is flexible, defer the order.
-If the fully utilized capacities are at least a bit (quantitatively) flexible, they may be increased accordingly.
+If there is at least a bit flexible capacity in case of elsewise full utilization, it may be increased accordingly.

 The unloaded orders are then scheduled in another iteration of these steps of the algorithm.
 This technique could quite conceivably be applied interactively, that is, “order by order”: If an operation falls within a time period in which the capacity limit is already exceeded, the planner can immediately decide on the appropriate action.